EXPLORATORY COURSES (Lower Division)

-Math, science, and engineering students may explore teaching without any long-term commitment by taking lower-division 2 unit pass/no pass seminars (Math 71SL or Math 72SL) that provide hands-on experiences in local, elementary or middle schools, to decide if teaching math is for them.
+Math, science, and engineering students may explore teaching without any long-term commitment by taking lower-division 3-unit pass/no pass seminars (Math 73XP, 74XP, 75XP) that provide hands-on experiences in local, elementary, middle, or high schools to decide if teaching math is for them.

 Open to all class levels: freshman, sophomore, junior, and senior.

 These three courses are funded through the Cal Teach program as exploratory courses but are also part of the Math for LA program sequence offered through the Math Department and UCLA Curtis Center for Mathematics and Teaching.

 Learn more about Cal Teach/ Math for LA courses.